jupyter-book/jupyter-book/docs/community/vote.md

 # Vote on Issues

-This page shows open issues sorted by community votes (👍 and ❤️ reactions).
+This page shows open issues sorted by community votes (👍 and ❤️ reactions)[^1].
-If you'd like to see an issue get signal-boosted, add your own reaction and it'll change the order in the table here.[^1]
+If you'd like to see an issue get signal-boosted, add your own reaction and it'll change the order in the table here.[^2]

-[^1]: _This is not a guarantee any of these will be worked on!_ It's just a way for the community to signal-boost things - our volunteer team ultimately works on what we can based on our capacity.
+[^2]: _This is not a guarantee any of these will be worked on!_ It's just a way for the community to signal-boost things - our volunteer team ultimately works on what we can based on our capacity.

+[^1]: This includes issues from both Jupyter Book repositories (including legacy Jupyter Book 1.0 issues) and the MyST Markdown engine repositories that power Jupyter Book 2.
+Over time we'll try to clean this up so they only reflect Jupyter Book 2 / MyST Engine issues.

-:::{note} Where does this data come from
+:::{note} The `github-data` repository provides this data
 :class: dropdown
 This data comes from [jupyter.org/github-data](https://jupyter.org/github-data), which scrapes GitHub data across the Jupyter project and exposes it as an accessible GitHub release artifact.